-Research has found that children learn best when they have a positive self-esteem.
+Research tells us that children learn best when they have a positive self-esteem.
 A positive self-esteem means the child feels loved and valued and is able to confidently interact with the world around them.
 Parents can help develop their child’s self esteem and school readiness by:

 - Talking positively about school and education